aaditya/sbrw-server/README.md

 ## Overview

-This is a compatible server implementation for Need For Speed World and borrows a lot of references from the SoapBox RaceWorld Project.It still is a work in progress and still has a lot of stuff which needs to be taken care of.
+This is a compatible server implementation for Need For Speed World and borrows a lot of references from the SoapBox RaceWorld Project.
+It still is a work in progress and still has a lot of stuff which needs to be taken care of.
 So far the game loads into the login screen and can create driver (persona).
-Need to create the logiic for other stuff as well.
+Need to create the logic for other stuff as well.

-This uses NoSQL DB paradigm so everything needs to be reworked from the original sbrw project accordingly.
+This uses NoSQL DB paradigm so everything needs to be reworked from the original SBRW project accordingly.

 ## Requirements